 In contrast, wireless security systems enable a do-it-yourself approach to installation.
 Many of them integrate easy-to-use smart home technology with the same detection and monitoring capability found in wired systems.
 The best wireless systems even allow alarm companies to remotely provide troubleshooting and confirm that your system is working.

 One critical feature of many wireless systems is pre-programming.
 A single home security solution usually features several motion sensors, window sensors, door sensors, cameras, and a range of other devices.
 Pre-programming ensures that each device connects immediately to a control panel—and only that control panel.
-Pre-programmed kits like Frontpoint's Safe Home packages provide out-of-the-box functionality and a simple, DIY installation.
+Pre-programmed kits like Frontpoint's packages provide out-of-the-box functionality and simple, DIY installation.
 Installation of a full system usually only takes about 30 minutes.

 As long as the wiring between devices and the control panel remains intact in a wired security system, the panel and the connected devices should interface easily.
 But for some hard-wired setups—particularly older ones—a loss of power can spell trouble.
 While some systems feature backup battery power, those that don't are increasingly vulnerable to the number of power outages in the United States.

-In contrast, many of today's wireless home security systems are truly wireless—meaning the signals from the devices to the control panel and those from the panel to a monitoring system are all transmitted without wires.
+In contrast, many of today's wireless home security systems are genuinely wireless—meaning the signals from the devices to the control panel and those from the panel to a monitoring system are all transmitted without wires.
 They feature battery-powered sensors that are supervised to keep track of battery life.
 If the battery dies or the device is disconnected, the control panel can send a report to the monitoring center and the homeowner.
-And alarm system manufacturers have developed sensors with expected battery lives of six years or more.
+And alarm system manufacturers have developed sensors with normal battery lives of three to over 10 years.

-And both use much less power than WiFi, while having a longer range than Bluetooth connections: a maximum of about 100 meters in open spaces for ZigBee and Z-Wave, and 167 meters for Z-Wave Plus.
-That said, walls and objects impair the signal, and it’s recommended that home devices enabled with this tech sit no more than a few dozen to 100 feet from the control panel to maximize power efficiency.
+Z-wave devices use less power than Wi-Fi while having a longer range than Bluetooth connections: a maximum of about 100 meters in open spaces for Z-Wave, and 167 meters for Z-Wave Plus.
+That said, walls and objects impair the signal, and it's recommended that home devices enabled with this tech sit no more than a few dozen feet from the control panel to maximize power efficiency.

-To make WiFi transmission and live streaming less data-intensive, most wireless security cameras only activate for a short period when motion is detected.
+To make Wi-Fi transmission and live streaming less data-intensive, most wireless security cameras only activate for a short period when motion is detected.
 Frontpoint's Outdoor Camera, Indoor Camera, and Premium Indoor Camera, for example, use a built-in motion sensor to record in fifteen-second bursts.
-These cameras provide high-resolution live streams and make footage available online.
+These cameras provide high-resolution live streams and make all footage available online.

-Perhaps most important, they are reliable and flexible.
-A wireless system can quickly be reconfigured for expanded security or a move to a new residence, as well as easily integrated with smart home technologies.
+Perhaps most important, wireless security systems are reliable and flexible.
+A wireless system can quickly be reconfigured for expanded security or a move to a new residence, as well as easily integrated with other smart home technologies.
 And while burglars may avoid a potential target with any security system, the smarter ones certainly steer clear of homes with equipment that is always on, connected, and transmitting—and with no wires they can cut.